 The secret of getting ahead is getting started.
-The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and starting on the first one – M. Twain
+The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and starting on the first one, a quote by Mark Twain

 I like to think that Mark Twain knew what he was talking about.
 He was a talented man with many side hustles.
 With his quote in mind, let us talk about the steps necessary to getting ahead.